nojhan/lp-jolly/docs/README.md

 Section styling should not overflow on neighbor sections.
-For instance, given that the terminal is organized as a grid of characters, the background of two close character will blend.
+For instance, given that the terminal is organized as a grid of characters, the background of two close (horizontally or vertically) characters will blend.
 Therefore, one should maintain a certain degree of contrast between sections that are touching each other but have a different semantics.